mapattacker/datascience/general.rst

     :width: 600px
     :align: center

+    Typical architecture for model building for supervised classification

 Feature Selection, Preprocessing, Extraction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
  1. Remove features that have too many NAN or fill NAN with another value